astro-seanwhy/ExoInt/v1.2/README.txt

 3. The possibility to adjust the devolatilisation levels by 3sigma or 5sigma (or their upper/lower limits)

 The citation should still be given to:
-Wang, H. S., Liu, F., Ireland, T., Brasser, R., Yong, D., and Lineweaver, C. H. 2018.
+Citation: Wang, H. S., Liu, F., Ireland, T., Brasser, R., Yong, D., and Lineweaver, C. H. 2019.
 Enhanced constraints on the interior composition and structure of terrestrial exoplanets.
-MNRAS, in press. doi.org/10.1093/mnras/sty2749
+MNRAS 482:2222-2233. doi.org/10.1093/mnras/sty2749

 The codes are written in IDL, and a Python version has been developed and will be online as well, soon.